FAQs about Water Restoration Solutions

 Yes.
 Along with a complete offering of equipment, products and chemicals for water restoration contractors, you can order PPE to help keep workers safe against biohazards and contamination.

 In order to create a negative pressure environment, more air must leave the space than enters it.
-First of all, the construction area must be walled off with Abatement Technologies Containment Barriers.
-Secondly, the Abatement Portable Air Scrubber(s) must be placed inside the construction area.
+First of all, the construction area must be walled off and Abatement Portable Air Scrubber(s) must be placed inside the construction area.
 Ductwork should be run from the system to somewhere outside of the construction area, preferably to the outside of the building.
 Since the air is HEPA filtered, it is not mandatory to exhaust air to the outdoors.

 Six or more air changes per hour (ACH) are recommended for effective air cleaning during construction and renovation work.
 To determine the amount of airflow and the number of PREDATOR or HEPA-AIRE PAS units required for your project, view the air change calculator.